TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/approximating_integrals.md

 ::::{caution}

-{prf:ref}`Thm:NumericalIntegration:thm` does not give a way to calculate the real error, only gives an indication how to the error is related to the stepsize $h$.
+{prf:ref}`Thm:ApproximatingIntegrals:thm` does not give a way to calculate the real error, only gives an indication how to the error is related to the step size $h$.

 ::::

-From {prf:ref}`Ex:NumericalIntegration:spoiler_composite` we can deduce the next table:
+From {prf:ref}`Ex:ApproximatingIntegrals:spoiler_composite` we can deduce the next table:

 |Composite rule|$p$|
 |-|-|